mahdiidarabi/ctf-buidl-guidl/README.md

 (ax)

-To pass the requirement of this challenge we need to have a contract (for indirect call), with no code in its storage. its impossble unless during the creation of the contract, since the code is not stored yet.
+To pass the requirement of this challenge we need to have a contract (for indirect call), with no code in its storage. its impossible unless during the creation of the contract, since the code is not stored yet.

 So we need to call the challenge 3 contract in the constructor of another contract (before storing the code in the solution contract account storage).